jeremyjrnt/lab940290/README.md

 Emphasizing the right core values are crucial in the business world, especially when applying for a job.
 It can be challenging to determine which values to emphasize, how to subtly convey them, establish a clear order of priorities, and recognize a company’s recruitment patterns.
 That's why we developed On Target, a  big data tool that aims to give it a solution.
 This system generates tailored guidelines that enable candidates to highlight the skills and values most valued by the specific company they are targeting using Statistical and Machine Learning methods.

 ## Implementing Methods
-•⁠  ⁠Data Preprocessing
+*⁠  ⁠Data Preprocessing
-•⁠  ⁠Features Engineering
+*⁠  ⁠Features Engineering
-•⁠  ⁠Pre-trained models from Hugging Face]
+*⁠⁠  ⁠Pre-trained models from Hugging Face]
-•⁠  ⁠Statistical tests to significance inference
+*⁠  ⁠Statistical tests to significance inference
-•⁠  ⁠Machine Learning model to Model Interpretability •⁠  ⁠NLP keywords extraction techniques
+*⁠  ⁠Machine Learning model to Model Interpretability *⁠  ⁠NLP keywords extraction techniques
-•⁠  ⁠LLM to generate instructions
+*⁠  ⁠LLM to generate instructions

----

-## Aims & Targets
-- **Accurate Profile Enhancement**: Guide candidates on which strengths to emphasize.
-- **Data-Driven Insights**: Provide statistically sound and interpretable feature importance.
-- **Scalable Big Data Approach**: Implement robust scraping and large-scale data processing.
-- **Customizability**: Adapt instructions for different company cultures and values.
-- **Practical Usability**: Provide straightforward notebooks for platforms like Databricks, with Hugging Face integration.

 ---